cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Alter the site configuration and appearance based on a single StaticConfig.js file.
-  Configure CSS styling.
-  DEFECTS
+BEFORE HANDING PROJECT OVER:
+  Add comments.

+DEFECTS I DON'T KNOW HOW TO FIX
   Switching directly from one nav option to another doesn't refresh the page.

-Plan an appropriate landing page.
-  Clean up the header
-    Redesign the Log In controls.
-    Hide the Motto at size MD.
-  Move common code from STGCNav.vue and Home.vue to a component.
-  DEFECTS I DON'T KNOW HOW TO FIX
   Results are moved below the facets if size is in LG range (992px to 1199px) Does stupid restructuring crap if search displays 1 or 0 results.
 Test with "dindaelus".
-    Allow the user to enter a Price search refinement value less than $1.
+  The user cannot enter a Price search refinement value less than $1.
-    Show the Price search refinement controls on a single line.
+  The Price search refinement controls should display on a single line.
-    Exclude "None" checkboxes from the facet refinement lists.
+  Exclude "None" checkboxes from the game facet refinement lists (if_you_like, primary_mechanic, theme, setting, genre).
-    Results-per-page control should have a label.
   Paging through search results isn't managed by the router.

 Update product viewer to work with both parts and games.